 A USDA home loan is a loan backed by the U.S. Department of Agriculture.
 It is a part of the USDA Rural Development Guaranteed Housing Loan program.
 USDA loans are only available in rural areas.

 What are USDA loan closing costs?

-Closing costs for USDA loans are three to five percent of the purchase price in most cases.
+Closing costs for USDA loans are 3% to 5% of the purchase price in most cases.
 Closing costs can vary from one lender to the next.